A Mom Explains the Extreme Highs and Lows of Motherhood - Baby Chick

 Share

 A mere two years ago, I became a mama.
-Since then, I can wholeheartedly say I’ve experienced more ups and downs than I ever had in the three decades of my life leading up to my motherhood journey.
-This is not to discredit the realness of life before kids (sometimes tumultuous in its own right) but to shed light on the tender, challenging, incredible, and, ultimately, untouchable extreme highs and lows of motherhood — the journey of all journeys.
+Since then, I can wholeheartedly say I’ve experienced more ups and downs than in all three decades before motherhood.
+This isn’t to discredit the realness of life before kids — sometimes tumultuous in its own right — but to highlight the tender, challenging, incredible, and utterly untouchable highs and lows of motherhood: the journey of all journeys.

-I view motherhood as a gift of the absolute greatest magnitude.
-That aside, that doesn’t mean it comes without cost (and not just the literal costs of raising humans).
-Being a mom tests my strength as much as it shows me a strength within myself that I hadn’t before known.
+I view motherhood as a gift of the greatest magnitude.
+But that doesn’t mean it comes without cost, and not just the literal costs of raising tiny humans.
+Being a mom tests my strength just as much as it reveals a strength I never knew I had.
 Motherhood is full of extreme highs and extreme lows.
 Let me explain.

 In my highest moments of motherhood, I’m holding my babies close, breathing in every sweet second of babyhood while I can.
 I know these days will one day become the “good old days” because, let’s face it, babies don’t keep.
 And I feel eternally blessed for these fleeting moments.